haien2002/Joker/README.md

 # Joker
+I'm king in poker
-I stand guard in front of McDonald's.I'm king in poker.I'm the busiest in the circus.I'm the craziest in Gotham
+I stand guard in front of McDonald's
+I'm the busiest in the circus
+I'm the craziest in Gotham